On Your Every Word

-On Your Every Word is the second studio album released by Amy Holland in 1983.
+On Your Every Word is the second studio album released by American singer Amy Holland in 1983.
 This was her last studio album, before she spent the rest of the 1980s recording songs for film soundtracks such as Scarface, Teen Wolf, Night of the Comet, St. Elmo's Fire, K-9, and much more.
 In one of the songs on the album, she sings a duet with David Pack on the song "I Still Run to You".
-There is a cover version of The Four Tops' song "Shake Me, Wake Me (When It's Over)" sung by Holland.
+There is a cover version of the Four Tops' song "Shake Me, Wake Me (When It's Over)" sung by Holland.
 Steve Lukather collaborates on the album and does a guitar solo during an instrumental break on the last song of the album, Rollin' By.
 In addition to the album's release, 1983 was the year when Holland and Michael McDonald got married.
 Holland did not release another studio album until 2008, when she released The Journey to Miracle River.

+"(I Hang) On Your Every Word" was later covered by Michael McDonald on his second solo studio album No Lookin' Back (1985).